-Research and development expenses increased by \$6.5 million, or 12% 8%, for the six nine months ended June 30, 2023 September 30, 2023 compared to the same period in 2022.
-The increase was primarily due to an increase of \$4.7 million \$6.6 million in contract manufacturing expenses, supporting related to supply for the advancement pivotal stage of ANX005 development.
-Direct clinical outside services costs decreased by \$6.2 million primarily due to completion of our flagship programs.
-ARCHER trial in GA.
-Compensation and personnel-related expenses increased \$3.9 million, including an increase of \$0.5 million \$0.3 million in stock-based compensation, due to an increase in headcount.
-Consulting and professional services costs for ongoing clinical development increased by \$0.7 million \$1.2 million, primarily due to completion of our ARCHER trial in GA.
+Research and development expenses increased by \$6.5 million, or 8%, for the nine months ended September 30, 2023 compared to the same period in 2022.
+The increase was primarily due to an increase of \$6.6 million in contract manufacturing expenses, related to supply for the pivotal stage of ANX005 development.
+Direct clinical outside services costs decreased by \$6.2 million primarily due to completion of our ARCHER trial in GA.
+Compensation and personnel-related expenses increased \$3.9 million, including an increase of \$0.3 million in stock-based compensation, due to an increase in headcount.
+Consulting and professional services costs for ongoing clinical development increased by \$1.2 million, primarily due to completion of our ARCHER trial in GA.
 Laboratory supplies and materials costs increased by \$0.5 million to support the ongoing clinical trials.
-Facilities and depreciation expenses increased by \$0.3 million \$0.5 million as a result of the increase in the headcount and proportionate increase of the facilities expenses allocated to research and development.
-Direct clinical outside services costs decreased by \$3.7 million primarily due to completion of enrollment in our ARCHER trial in GA in 2022.
+Facilities and depreciation expenses increased by \$0.5 million as a result of the increase in the headcount and proportionate increase of the facilities expenses allocated to research and development.